-Some people find it hard to write you a quote.
-Many times it easier to talk to them asking what it was like to work with your product / you, then write it down yourself later asking permission / confirmation.
+Some people find it hard to write a quote for you.
+Many times it easier to talk to them asking what it was like to work with your product / you, then write it down yourself and later ask permission / confirmation.
 Something long is great because you can shorten it!

 Aim for something specific.
 “It was great” gives no sense of what to expect.
 “The team were easy to work with and friendly” tells a richer story.

-Without names, use industry designation and accurate but generic job title. e.g. Director of An International B2B IT Services Company.
+If you can’t use names, work with industry designation and accurate, descriptive but generic job title. e.g. Director of An International B2B IT Services Company.

 - Client Contact Image– give a face to your customer making them real.
 Ask for high resolution images.

 - Application Image – a picture that gives a clear sense of the customer set up.
 E.g., Manufacturing might call for a factory floor image.
 Try to include action – people doing whatever it is they typically do (not looking at the camera.
 A real ‘less than ideal’ shot is better than most stock imagery.

 - Action Image – an in-progress image gives prospects a clear idea of what to expect as they move to the new improved situation with your solution in place.
 Includes tools / support in the picture.

 - Results Image – outcome image.
 This might be statistics / graphs, comparison of before and after, screenshots, your product in-situ or the client outcome after working with your solution.